personalSol/devNotes/1 - notes/b. languages/library/react/react - UI update process.md

     - Very efficient: only the changed nodes are updated

-✅ **Both of these steps (diffing + patching)** are part of **Reconciliation**
+✅ **Both of these steps (diffing + patching)** are part of **Reconciliation** ❌ Updating the real DOM is **not just** reconciliation — it's the final part of the reconciliation process.

 ### diagram